 Points for Your Wedding Flower Contract

-Before signing on the dotted line, make sure these important points are included in your wedding flower contract.
+You found the perfect florist to create your dream wedding vision—congratulations!
+But before signing on the dotted line, make sure these important points are included in your wedding flower contract.

 - Name and contact information for you and the vendor.
-(Find a great wedding florist.)

 - Date, times and locations of your ceremony and reception.
-(See our favorite wedding reception venues in your area.)

-- Arrival times for setup at the ceremony and reception sites (or, if these times aren't available yet, include a line that guarantees that flowers will be set up prior to guest arrival)
+- Arrival times for setup at the ceremony and reception sites (or, if these times aren't available yet, include a line that guarantees that flowers will be set up prior to guest arrival).

 - When bouquets and boutonnieres should be delivered, and where, if not to the ceremony site (to your home or hotel suite, for example).
-If you don't know where you'll be getting ready yet, include a line that guarantees that the personal flowers will be delivered before your ceremony.
+If you don't know where you'll be getting ready yet, include a line that guarantees the personal flowers will be delivered before your ceremony.

 - Total cost and payment schedule, including due dates for the deposit and balance.
-(Get wedding budget advice.)

-- Sales tax, overtime charges, delivery fees and setup fees
+- Sales tax, overtime charges, delivery fees and setup fees.

-- Cancellation or refund policy
+- Cancellation or refund policy.

-- Florist's signature
+- Florist's signature.

-- Your signature
+- Your signature.

 Find floral inspiration here.